 Thanks to our friends at Xero

-If you were working in 2020, we hazard a guess that you found it more demanding than ever before.
+If you’ve been working in the past sixteen months, we hazard a guess that you’ve found it more demanding than ever before.
 When we feel the need to be ‘on’ and in a reactive mode around the clock, it can be hard to invest the time to look after our wellbeing.
 Studies tell us that in the last year, 1 in 5 people have had to take time off because they feel stressed, anxious and not able to cope.
 All of which means that fostering a mentally healthy working environment isn’t only important for yourself and your people; it’s crucial to the success of your business.

 Create awareness about mental health

 Wellbeing is not static, and it’s not as binary as simply being ‘well’.
 It ranges across a continuum, and our levels of wellbeing naturally ebb and flow as we experience the ups and downs of life.
 As Bec told us, “we all wear an invisible backpack, and you don’t know how heavy or light someone’s is.”